KJ Abudu

 Indigo-dyed chiffon, indigo-dyed wool, indigo-dyed cotton canvas, indigo-dyed heavyweight cotton jersey

-Thompson plays with monumental scale in these suspended works, continuing their ongoing research into reanimating Yoruba clothing styles and textile practices in a twenty-first century context.
-Since the founding of their experimental, gender-fluid fashion label, Lagos Space Programme, Thompson has specifically taken to àdìrẹ—a resist indigo-dyeing technique long practiced by the Yoruba in what is today southwestern Nigeria.
+Thompson played with monumental scale in these suspended works, continuing their ongoing research into reanimating Yoruba clothing styles and textile practices in a twenty-first century context.
+Since the founding of their experimental, gender-expansive fashion label, Lagos Space Programme, Thompson has specifically taken to àdìrẹ—a resist indigo-dyeing technique long practiced by the Yoruba in what is today southwestern Nigeria.
 Coining the term “post-àdìrẹ” to categorize their formal innovations within this indigenous textile tradition, Thompson scales up their technical and conceptual concerns in these pieces, which were both created in collaboration with women artisans in the city of Abeokuta.
 The pieces collage àdìrẹ cloths with various other fabrics such as vintage aṣọ-óké (a revered loom-woven Yoruba textile composed of silk and cotton strips with patterned perforations) and undyed cotton patches bearing patterns made of cassava paste (the resist substance used in an earlier stage of the dyeing process).
 Thompson also rips, tears, and folds the works’ surfaces, these violent gestures suggesting the scarred, brutalized skin of the postcolonial African body politic.
 Further evoking market tarps and ephemeral architectures for refuge, these indigo-dyed sculptures provide a sense of protection and communal gathering for the viewer’s body, while their alternating abstract and botanical patterns preserve the historically communicative capacities of West African textiles.

 Adeju Thompson/Lagos Space Programme